-Mental wellness is affected by many factors in our lives.
+Many factors in our lives affect mental wellness.
 At WCHC we support those who are struggling with mental health issues and those who are supporting them by offering a range of programs.

 Mental Wellness Education Sessions